 1. What is petit larceny in Las Vegas, Nevada?

-The legal definition of petty larceny is when someone intentionally steals another person’s property without their consent when the property is worth less than $1,200.
+The legal definition of petty larceny is when someone intentionally steals another person’s property without the owner’s consent when the value of the property is less than $1,200.
 Petty theft cases typically stem from the following situations:

 - shoplifting, such as from Walmart;